lammps/lammps/doc/src/Howto_body.rst

 .. parsed-literal::

-   1 1 10
+   1 3 10
-   1
+   1 0 0
    0.9 0.9 0.9 0 0 0
    0 0 0
    3.0

-The :doc:`pair_style body/rounded/polhedron <pair_body_rounded_polyhedron>` command can
+The :doc:`pair_style body/rounded/polhedron
+<pair_body_rounded_polyhedron>` command can be used with this body
-be used with this body style to compute body/body interactions.
+style to compute body/body interactions.
 The :doc:`fix wall/body/polyhedron <fix_wall_body_polygon>` command can be used with this body style to compute the interaction of body particles with a wall.

 ----------

+**Output specifics for all body styles:**

-For output purposes via the :doc:`compute body/local <compute_body_local>` and :doc:`dump local <dump>`
+For the :doc:`compute body/local <compute_body_local>` and :doc:`dump
-commands, this body style produces one datum for each of the N sub-particles in a body particle.
+local <dump>` commands, all 3 of the body styles described on his page produces one datum for each of the N vertices (of sub-particles) in a body particle.
 The datum has 3 values:

 .. parsed-literal::

-   1 = x position of vertex
+   1 = x position of vertex (or sub-particle)
    2 = y position of vertex
    3 = z position of vertex